neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ---

-:::{admonition} Making Connections
+:::{admonition} Making Connections (optional)
-- How is the issue of 'superimposition' of behavior different from or similar to the issue of 'hierarchy' of behavior?
+***Q: How is the issue of 'superimposition' of behavior different from or similar to the issue of 'hierarchy' of behavior?***

-- How could behavioral learning make it difficult to categorize/define an animal's behavior?
+***Q: How could behavioral learning make it difficult to categorize/define an animal's behavior?***
 :::

 ---